benlistyg/Thesis/README.md

 Simulation code for a study examining the Type 1 error / Power of M2-based global model fit statisics (`RMSEA`, `SRMSR`, `CFI`, and `TLI`) for multidimensional IRT models.

+For the current results, we are using the 0.08 SRMSR cut-off, 0.05 RMSEA cut-off, and 0.9 for both TLI and CFI.

 ## Simulation Conditions

 - Sample Size